Industrial Warehousing: Definition, Types & Solutions

 To better understand the unique nature of industrial warehousing, consider how it compares to a few other common warehouse types:

-• Industrial vs. Commercial Warehousing: Commercial warehouses are primarily designed for the storage and distribution of merchandise (retail goods, e-commerce products, etc.), whereas industrial warehouses are built for more intensive use.
+Commercial warehousing and storage facilities are primarily designed for the storage and distribution of merchandise (retail goods, e-commerce products, etc.), whereas industrial warehouses are built for more intensive use.
 Industrial facilities often support manufacturing activities (e.g. fabrication or assembly) in addition to storage, and they house heavy or bulk items requiring specialized handling.
 In practice, an industrial warehouse is a subset of industrial real estate (often larger, in industrial zones) and is generally more robust than a typical commercial storage facility.

 By design, industrial warehouses are more than simple storage units, they are critical infrastructure for manufacturing and large-scale supply chain operations.